Programs & Special Projects

 Do you know any companies or individuals passionate about Clean, Renewable energy who might be willing to support solar power for the entire Dove school for orphans and vulnerable children, as well as the Girls' Emergency Shelter in Uganda?
 Please let us know!
 This is the next step toward completing the project, once the 2nd floor is complete.

 We have received an initial estimate from a local Ugandan company of $1500 per building for solar panels, with 3 buildings needing solar power, totaling $4500.
 Please join us in prayer for provision of this invaluable resource.

-The reason why solar power is so important is because the Mukono village where this is located is rural, and there are not yet power lines from the city to the village.
-While electrical wiring is being installed, until the city runs power lines to the village, they would need a generator to have power.
+The reason solar power is so important is because the Mukono village where this is located is rural and there are not yet power lines from the city to the village.
+While electrical wiring is being installed, and until the city runs power lines to the village, they would need a generator to have power.
 Fuel for the generator is cost prohibitive: the cost of generators and fuel for a year is more than the total cost of solar power for all 3 buildings indefinitely!

 Thank you for supporting and praying for this project!

 Sustainable Farming Project Donate

 Modeled after our successful Sierra Leone sustainable farming project, which reunited 51 children with extended family or placed them in loving community foster homes, we launched another Farming God's Way project for the children of Mukono, Uganda.
 We purchased 2 acres of farmland to help supplement the children's food needs, as they are currently facing a food crisis.

 Our long goal for the project is two-fold: To help the orphanage provide food for the children, thereby fighting malnutrition, and to teach sustainable farming to the community, which will help local families pull themselves out of poverty.
 This will reduce the number of future orphans and allow some of the Dove Orphan School children to return to extended family members who can now afford to care for them due to increased levels of self produced income.